Microsoft Browser Usage Drops 50% As Chrome Soars

 If you use Selenium, you HAVE to use Firefox, or it won't work.
 So I use Chrome for browsing and Firefox for web-scripting.

+Um, I've used Selenium on multiple projects across the main three browsers.
+Yes, FF is built in, but that shouldn't significantly slow you down.

-Edge is a disgrace (Score:4, Insightful)
+Edge is a disgrace (Score:5, Insightful)

 Since MS replaced IE with Edge and Edge isn't even remotely feature complete, buggy and extremely crash prone, it's no wonder people are rushing to alternatives.